CIS565-Fall-2014/Project3-Pathtracer/README.md

 ![ResultImage](iteration number comparision.bmp)
 Conclusion:
 The effect of increasing the iteration number is obvious.
-However, the difference of results of iteration number higher than 5000 are hard to be distinguished by eyes.
+However, the difference of results of iteration number higher than 5000 are hard to be distinguished by eye.

-##Compare the different depth:
+##Compare the different depth of trace:
-* Depth: 3
+* Depth of trace: 3
 ![ResultImage](AntiAliasing_depth_3_iteration_5000_Cut.bmp)

-* Depth: 5
+* Depth of trace: 5
 ![ResultImage](AntiAliasing_depth_5_iteration_5000_Cut.bmp)

-* Depth: 10
+* Depth of trace: 10
 ![ResultImage](AntiAliasing_depth_10_iteration_5000_Cut.bmp)
 ![ResultImage](depth comparision.bmp)
 Conclusion: